 Apple vs. Microsoft Devices

-If you’re taking advantage of the best deals of the year with SANS OnDemand and registering by July 22, you’ll have your pick between an 11” iPad Pro with Magic Keyboard or a Surface Go 2 (256GB SSD).
+If you’re taking advantage of the best deals of the year with SANS Online Training and registering by December 16, you’ll have your pick between an 11" iPad Pro w/ Apple Pencil, or a Microsoft Surface Go 2 (128GB SSD).
 So which one is right for you?
 Here’s some things you might not have considered:

 “If you’re going to use these devices for testing or simulation, think about your use cases and what you’re likely to see in the field,” says Mark.
 “Are you looking to assess applications?
 Operating system security?
 Simulating mobile device traffic?
 Consider that Apple’s security model is fairly mature and their ecosystem is well established (meaning less flexibility), but their market share is also larger and their devices may be more common.”

 “Microsoft Windows is more ubiquitous in corporate environments, but the user experience and app options might not be what you’re looking for,” Mark continues.
 “Finally, consider that some kinds of testing – particularly testing that requires you to break apart these ecosystems or reload unauthorized software – may void your warranty (woo!) or preclude you from getting support in the future.
 All of these platforms are quite mature at this point, so the best choice is the one that works best for you.”